 In all cases, we recommend doing research on a company before you apply and definitely before you interview.
 For LGBTQ+ individuals and allies, it is especially important for you to focus your research to see if they have a history of supporting and protecting their LGBTQ+ employees.

-We suggest that you start with your local LGBTQ chamber of commerce websites so you can see which companies near you have aligned themselves with LGBTQ+ communities and employees.
-We also recommend reviewing the Human Rights Campaign’s Corporate Equality Index, which is “the national benchmarking tool on corporate policies and practices pertinent to lesbian, gay, bisexual, transgender and queer employees.”
+We suggest that you start with your local LGBTQ chamber of commerce websites.
+Here, you can see which companies near you have aligned themselves with LGBTQ+ communities and employees.
+We also recommend reviewing the Human Rights Campaign’s Corporate Equality Index.
+This is “the national benchmarking tool on corporate policies and practices pertinent to lesbian, gay, bisexual, transgender and queer employees”.
 In the 2020 report, there were 686 major businesses that earned a top score of 100.
 These organizations have been labeled the “Best Places to Work for LGBTQ Equality.”
 Some of these companies are:

 - Accenture – consulting – HQ is in New York City